Laura Na Liu: Scientific contributions

 Only being a PhD candidate before 2009, she published 11 papers before receiving her degree.

 Through Liu's research efforts, she has become a leading scientist in optics as it pertains to DNA and catalytic chemistry.
 Much of the research she conducts is on the nano (less than 3 nm) level.
 Liu designs and studies 3D meta-materials which are classified as smaller than visible light's wavelength.
 These can play an important role to understand small scale biological structures and even metal interactions.
 In addition, she was involved in designing an absorber device for optical sensing, even through metal interference.

 Publications

-Liu has been a prolific publsher since 2008.
+Liu has been a prolific publisher since 2008.
 A few of her most cited articles as of 2020 tracked by Web of Science are: